jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

         TX packets 7317  bytes 1453920 (1.3 MiB)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-The wlan0's inet is IP that you want.The IP maybe different on different local.
+The wlan0's inet is the IP that you want.
+The IP may be different on different local.

 ## Lesson - 1.
 Control the Light